Is car loan interest tax deductible?

 If, on the other hand, the car is used entirely for business purposes, then the full amount of interest can be written off.

 Documentation to keep

-When claiming deductions of any kind on your tax returns it’s best to keep detailed records and supporting documentation that can be used to verify all expenses should questions ever arise.
-Some of the records to maintain when claiming the auto loan interest deduction on your tax return include:
+When claiming deductions of any kind on your tax returns, it’s best to keep detailed records and supporting documentation.
+You want the ability to verify all expenses should questions or an audit ever arise.
+Some records to maintain when claiming the auto loan interest deduction on your tax return include:

 - Car loan payment records verifying the interest paid.